Falanteris/docker-nethive-cvss/README.md

        2. EVENT_EXTRACT_DONE: this event indicates that an nvd-dataset has done updating.
        3. SUM: this event indicates that a summarizing process has been finished.

+# Path APIs

+These path APIs are located in the `path_apis` folder.
+Which contains the `insertpath` and `updatepath` binary file.
+You'll have to include the MYSQL env variable with a `dsn` string similar to the example above for this to work.

+Each of these requires you to supply command-line arguments.

+*insertpath*

+This API is tasked with inserting a specific path information based on the user preferences.
+The syntax is the following.

+               ./insertpath <path:string> <is_superuser:bool> <needs_authentication:bool>

+*updatepath*

+This API is tasked with updating a specific path information based on the user's preferences.
+The syntax is the following.

+                ./updatepath <id:int> <path:string> <superuser:bool> <authentication:bool>

 # Wait, what is this?